Ford Mustang review – a different take on horse power

 - 2018 Ford Mustang review - pony car ponies up even more fun

 And the good news is that despite spawning an electric counterpart with the same name (Ford’s all-electric Mach-E), the traditional Mustang will continue in a heavily updated form from later this year, eventually finding its way back across the pond to remain on sale for as long as Ford’s allowed to sell it.

 Ford Mustang in detail

-> Performance and 0-60 time - The Mustang GT is the UK’s best performer, dispatching 0-62mph in just 4.3sec despite a lardy 1818kg kerb weight
+- > Engine, gearbox and technical highlights – The Mustang Mach 1 is the UK’s best performer, dispatching 0-62mph in 4.4sec

 Prices, specs and rivals